WeMakeDevs/github-tutorial/README.md

 - Kunal made this change
 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
+- your content is super kunal i loved most

 - Anirudh Sharma finds the Community Classroom initiative really great!